 Note: You should use the updated bldc configurations, the configurations lower the min and max erpm values to avoid damaging the VESC when connected to the TRAXXAS motor.

 Once the firmware and configuration files are in place, the Jetson RACECAR is ready for teleoperation.
-You can test a game controller to make sure it is working with the Jetson:
+The game controller used in the video is a Logitech Gamepad F710.

 $ sudo jstest /dev/input/js0